 Please schedule any massage appointments for at least 48 hours before your appointment to ensure that the oils do not create a barrier to the spray tanning solution.

-Don't use any anti-aging, retinol products like Retin-A on your skin for 2-3 days before your appointment.
-Week prior is prefererred.
+Don't use any anti-aging, retinal products like Retin-A on your skin for 2-3 days before your appointment.
+Week prior is preferred.
 They can cause unevenness and peeling.

 If you have a sunburn, are peeling, or sunburned in the last month please note you should not spray with active or peeling burn, you wont be even.
 It accelerates peeling.
 Prior sunburned/peeled skin can show up uneven after being sprayed even if healed.
 It was damaged and is fresh and new skin so now it"ll take differently than the old.

 Wear dark, loose, easily cleaned clothing, and loose footwear or flip flops to your appointment.
 (Wool, lycra, nylon, spandex, silk, rayon, and leather may stain.)
 Bring an old swimsuit or undergarment to tan in.
 You may tan topless or nude if you prefer.
 Men must wear undergarments or shorts.